JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_1/Asa_Ki_War.md

 True Thy might, O true King.
 Nanak, true are they who meditate on the True One.
 They who are born and die are the falsest of the false.[^4]

-[^1]: The _pauris_ in this collection are all by Guru Nanak, so in the original his name is omitted at their head.

-[^2]: In Sanskrit literature, Mâya is styled _anâdi_, without a beginning, hence uncreated, but this is not the doctrine of the Gurus.
-To believe that God did not create Mâya would be to believe in a limitation of His power.

-[^3]: Also translated—Thou givest and takest life from the body.

-[^4]: _Koch_ is here used as the correlative of _sach_, true.

 <span id="p220"><sup><small>[ p.
 220 ]</small></sup></span>